Accelerating progress and building resilience for a sustainable future.

 Managing our environmental impacts

 Our carbon emissions are relatively low compared to many sectors; however they are our largest environmental impact and we are taking proactive measures to manage and reduce these in our operations.
-The PwC network’s near-term science-based targets (SBTs) were validated in July 2021 by the Science Based Targets initiative (SBTi) and are aligned to a 1.5 degree climate scenario.
+The PwC network has made a global science-based commitment to reach net zero by 2050 with interim 2030 goals.
+Our commitment details can be found here.

-We are implementing a range of policies, incentives and projects to make progress towards our science-based targets.
-These initiatives focus on reducing operational greenhouse gas (GHG) emissions from areas such as mobility, energy use, and business travel.
-As a result, we have reduced our gross total absolute GHG emissions 32% relative to our FY19 baseline year, excluding supply chain emissions.
+We are implementing a range of policies, incentives and projects to make progress towards our network science-based targets.
+These initiatives focus on reducing operational greenhouse gas (GHG) emissions from areas such as car fleet, energy consumption and business travel.
 We are also engaging with our supply chain, providing resources and support for them to establish science-based targets and reduce their own carbon impacts.
-Learn more about our environmental data
+As a result, we have reduced our absolute market-based gross energy and mobility emissions by 48% relative to our FY19 baseline year, and over 16% of PwC China suppliers (by emissions) had science-based targets validated by FY25.
+Learn more about our environmental performance in 2025 PwC China Sustainability Report

 Programmes